Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Manifolds with kinks

-Our main result now is that any smooth manifold with kinks can be embedded into a manifold with boundary having same dimension.
+We say that a smooth manifold is \textit{open} if it is non-compact without boundary.
+Our next result is that any smooth manifold with kinks $M$ can be embedded into an open smooth manifold $\tilde{M}$ having same dimension, and that any $\cC^2$ Riemannian metric on $M$ extends to $\tilde{M}$ provided $\partial M$ is Lipschitz.
 The proof actually embeds a smooth manifold with kinks into its interior.